-Panasonic FZ300 versus Panasonic G7
+Panasonic FZ300 vs G7

-The Panasonic Lumix DMC-FZ300 (called Panasonic FZ330 in some regions) and the Panasonic Lumix DMC-G7 are two digital cameras that were officially introduced, respectively, in July 2015 and May 2015.
+The Panasonic Lumix DMC-FZ300 (called Panasonic FZ330 in some regions) and the Panasonic Lumix DMC-G7 are two digital cameras that were revealed to the public, respectively, in July 2015 and May 2015.
 The FZ300 is a fixed lens compact, while the G7 is a mirrorless interchangeable lens camera.
 The cameras are based on a 1/2.3-inch (FZ300) and a Four Thirds (G7) sensor.
-The FZ300 has a resolution of 12 megapixel, whereas the G7 provides 15.8 MP.
+The FZ300 has a resolution of 12 megapixels, whereas the G7 provides 15.8 MP.

-Body comparison: Panasonic FZ300 vs Panasonic G7
+Body comparison: Panasonic FZ300 vs G7

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is notably smaller (11 percent) than the Panasonic FZ300.
 It is worth mentioning in this context that the FZ300 is splash and dust resistant, while the G7 does not feature any corresponding weather-sealing.